apify/apify-docs/sources/platform/storage/request_queue.md

 When working with a JavaScript [Actor](../actors/index.mdx), the [JavaScript SDK](/sdk/js/docs/guides/request-storage#request-queue) is an essential tool, especially for request queue management.
 The primary class for this purpose is the [`RequestQueue`](/sdk/js/reference/class/RequestQueue).
 Use this class to decide whether your data is stored locally or in the Apify cloud.

-Every Actor run is linked to a default request queue, that is automatically created for that specific run.
-If you're running your Actors and opt to store data locally, you can easily suppy the

 If you are building a JavaScript [Actor](../actors/index.mdx), you will be using the [JavaScript SDK](/sdk/js/docs/guides/request-storage#request-queue).
 The request queue is represented by a [`RequestQueue`](/sdk/js/reference/class/RequestQueue) class.
 You can use the class to specify whether your data is stored locally or in the Apify cloud and [enqueue new URLs](/sdk/js/reference/class/RequestQueue#addRequests).